Traits and Signs of an Empath

 An empath is a person who has an above-average ability to sense the emotions and energies of the people and surroundings they encounter.
-They may also be referred to as emotionally hypersensitive, or highly sensitive.
+They may also be referred to as emotionally hypersensitive or highly sensitive.
+This is not to be misunderstood as having empathy.
 Being an empath is hugely beneficial when it comes to relating to others and/or the universe as a whole.

 The 5 Common Types of Empaths

 20% of the population is genetically predisposed to being empaths.
 Being an empath is not a disorder.
 It is a character trait.— Elaine Aron, Ph.D, psychologist at Stony Brook University, New York